igladun/attested-tls-proxy/README.md

 ]
 ```

-If a path to this file is not given or it contains an empty array, **any** attestation type and **any** measurements will be accepted, **including no attestation**.
+The only mandatory field is `attestation_type`.
+If an attestation type is specified, but no measurements, *any* measurements will be accepted for this attestation type.
 The measurements can still be checked up-stream by the source client or target service using header injection described below.
-But it is then up to these external programs to reject unacceptable configurations.
+But it is then up to these external programs to reject unacceptable measurements.

+If a measurements file is not provided, a single allowed attestation type **must** be specified using the `--allowed-remote-attestation-type` option.
+This may be `none` for cases where the remote party is not running in a CVM, but that must be explicitly specified.

 ### Measurement Headers